One of world’s poorest and least politically stable nations, Guinea-Bissau also a staging post for Europe-bound cocaine.

 “ECOWAS formally and rigorously condemns such an attempted coup d’etat.”

 Portugal, Guinea-Bissau’s former colonial ruler, appealed for calm on Friday.

-The five main opposition candidates, including Yala, had said during a joint news conference on Thursday evening that the boycott of the April 29 election would be in the name of justice.
+The five main opposition candidates, including Yala, said during a joint news conference on Thursday evening that the boycott would be in the name of justice.

-The West African country has weathered successive coups, and attempted coups, since gaining independence from Portugal in 1974.
+Guinea-Bissau has weathered successive coups and attempted coups since gaining independence from Portugal in 1974.

-Last Saturday, the UN Security Council urged candidates and voters to “exercise restraint” and “resolve their disputes in accordance with the constitutional framework”.
+Last Saturday, the United Nations Security Council urged candidates and voters to “exercise restraint” and “resolve their disputes in accordance with the constitutional framework”.

 They underscored the importance of successful elections to progress on peace-building priorities including demobilising troops and police, fighting drug trafficking and promoting national reconciliation.